aruth2/schlafli/README.md

 Regular polytopes can have star polygon elements, like the pentagram, with symbol {5/2}, represented by the vertices of a pentagon but connected alternately.

-This code comes in 2 main parts.
-The interpreter is passed a schlafli symbol and produces the geometrical description of the polytope, and the viewer displays and/or manipulates the polytope.